 The size, strength, and packing of alcohol matter greatly if you want to keep your wine bottle in your hand luggage.
 Can you take unopened alcohol on a plane?
 Or do you need to unpack its original packing?
 Let’s find out altogether.

 Can you take unopened alcohol on a plane?

 The short answer is yes.
-You can bring alcohol on a plane, just need to follow some extra rules.
+You can bring alcohol on a plane, you just need to follow some additional rules.
 Because the rules of TSA for alcohol are a little bit more complicated than other things.
 Especially the volume and strength of the alcohol bottle are considered precisely to pack in hand luggage.
 TSA allows unopened bottles, Alcohol between 24%-70% ABV (48-140 proof) allowed to bring in your carry-on or in checked luggage safely.

 How many ounces of alcohol can you carry on an airplane?

 You can take 3.4oz or 100ml bottles that will fit comfortably into a zip lock or plastic bag.
 Mini liquids bottles contain 1.7oz so it’s better for traveling to pack mini bottles than bigger ones.

 According to TSA, the bag should be sealed without busting at the seams.
 TSA set the limit to take only one plastic bag per passenger.
 The beverages with 24% alcohol are not subject to limitations in checked luggage.

 Yes, you can bring alcohol on a plane in your carry-on bags, the TSA permits the bottle packaging to be 3.4oz or 100ml.
 This instruction states that any single container of alcohol must be no larger than 3.4oz/100ml.
 Conversely, alcohol over 70% ABV or 140 proof is not acceptable.
 The important thing is the size of the bottle and the packing.
 If you want to bring it safely you must pack it safely in a plastic or transparent bag.

 Can you bring alcohol in checked bags on a plane?